 Superior airport customer service can seem like an urban legend.
-However, there are some airports breaking the myth and providing passengers with a five star customer experience or at least try.
+However, there are some airports breaking the myth and providing passengers with a five-star customer experience or at least try.
 This is what we like to call excellent airport customer service.

 The Airports Council International (ACI), a nonprofit organization based in Montreal with 591 members operating in 1,861 airports in 177 countries, surveys some 550,000 passengers each year to find out passenger satisfaction levels with their on-the-day experience at those airports participating in the program.

-We think airports that care about our layover focus on what is important to passengers, not just to the airport.
+We think airports that care about our layover focus on what is necessary to passengers, not just to the airport.
 Providing simple things like a clean restroom or an inviting and uncomplicated atmosphere is essential to a happy airport experience.

 10 things airports do that show excellent airport customer service